vitamin-dev/vitamin-client-seo/vitamin_seo_suggestions.md

   - Acquisition (how users find your site)
   - Do you prefer reports being text or visual based?
   - Anything we missed that you'd like to have stats on?

+### Things to consider
+- A lot of people use ads blockers now.
+  - Are there other services out there ad-blockers do not block?
+- What do customers want to know?
+  - Asking a marketing savy client like CX what's important to them might help us report better for other clients.
+- What do these reports look like when they are sent to the client?
+  - Are they text heavy?
+Would using visuals help?
+What does the client prefer?
+- What's the difference between these monthly reports and the ones from Data Studio that are sent to team@